-In Thonny, navigate to “Tools > Open System Shell”.
-Enter and run the following command into the shell window to erase the existing firmware on the device.
+Open a terminal on your computer (on Windows open a command prompt).
+Enter and run the following command in the terminal to erase the existing firmware on the device.
 Replace YOUR_PORT with the port value that you found for your Atlas device.

 After a few seconds the existing firmware on the device will be erased.

 To flash the firmware on the device enter the following command replacing YOUR_PORT with your device’s port and FIRMWARE_FILE.bin with the path to the MicroPython firmware file that you previously downloaded.
 You can easily copy the path to a file on Windows by holding shift and right clicking on a file.
 Then select “Copy as path”.

 esptool.py --port YOUR_PORT --baud 115200 write_flash --flash_size=detect -fm dio 0 FIRMWARE_FILE.bin

 This may take a few minutes.
 After the firmware is finished installing, you may close the shell window.

 Next, in Thonny, navigate to “Run > Select Interpreter”.
 Under the “Which interpreter or device should Thonny use for running your code?” label, select “MicroPython (ESP8266)”.

 Select the port of your Atlas device under “Port”.
 Then click on the “OK” button to close the dialog.

 At the bottom of the Thonny window in the tab labeled “Shell” you should see text that resembles the image below.

 If the last line of the repl is not >>> then your REPL isn’t ready for input.
 To fix this press the stop button at the top of the Thonny window.
 This often means that the microcontroller is running something that must be stopped before being able to be given REPL commands.